 One-to-One Ratio.
 The LLC Agreement contains various provisions requiring that New Mountain Guardian and the Operating Company take certain actions in order to maintain, at all times, a one-to-one ratio between the number of common membership units held by New Mountain Guardian and the number of shares of New Mountain Guardian's common stock outstanding.
 This one-to-one ratio must also be maintained in the event that New Mountain Guardian issues additional shares of its common stock.
-Accordingly, every time New Mountain Guardian issues shares of its common stock, other than in connection with the exercise of the exchange right by AIV Holdings or the Investment Advisor, if applicable with respect to any common membership units received as payment of the incentive fee, the Operating Company will be required to issue additional common membership units to New Mountain Guardian.
+Accordingly, every time New Mountain Guardian issues shares of its common stock, other than in connection with the exercise of the exchange right described above by AIV Holdings, the Investment Adviser, if applicable with respect to any common membership units received as payment of the incentive fee, or any other entity or individual that may become a member (other than New Mountain Guardian), the Operating Company will be required to issue additional common membership units to New Mountain Guardian.
 In addition, in order for New Mountain Guardian to pay a dividend or other distribution to holders of its common stock, it must be accompanied by a prior distribution by the Operating Company to all of its members.

 If New Mountain Guardian redeems, repurchases, acquires, exchanges, cancels or terminates any shares of its common stock, this action must be accompanied by an immediately prior identical (including with respect to the appropriate consideration paid for such action) redemption, repurchase, acquisition, exchange, cancellation or termination of the common membership units of the Operating Company held by New Mountain Guardian.
 If New Mountain Guardian splits its common stock, this action must be accompanied by an immediately prior identical split of common membership units of the Operating Company.
-In addition, in general, upon any consolidation or merger or combination to which New Mountain Guardian is a party or any sale or disposition of all or substantially all of its assets to a third party, New Mountain Guardian is required to take all necessary action so that the common membership units held by AIV Holdings and the Investment Advisor, if applicable with respect to any common membership units received as payment of the incentive fee, will be exchangeable on a percommon membership unit basis at any time or from time to time following such event into the kind and amount of shares of stock and/or other securities or property (including cash) receivable upon such event by holders of New Mountain Guardian's common stock.
+In addition, in general, upon any consolidation or merger or combination to which New Mountain Guardian is a party or any sale or disposition of all or substantially all of its assets to a third party, New Mountain Guardian is required to take all necessary action so that the common membership units held by AIV Holdings, the Investment Adviser, if applicable with respect to any common membership units received as payment of the incentive fee, and any other entity or individual that may become a member (other than New Mountain Guardian) will be exchangeable on a per-common membership unit basis at any time or from time to time following such event into the kind and amount of shares of stock and/or other securities or property (including cash) receivable upon such event by holders of New Mountain Guardian's common stock.